Miranlfk/Miranlfk/README.md

  🌱 I’m currently learning **Go, Ballerina and NextJS**

-⚡ Fun fact **The shortest recorded song is "You Suffer" by the British grindcore band Napalm Death.**
+⚡ Fun fact **The shortest recorded song is "You Suffer" by the British grindcore band Napalm Death.
+It lasts just 1.316 seconds.**

  </div>